CopyJosh/pagekit-companyinfo/README.md

 This extentions will be available on the built-in marketplace in your Pagekit installation.
 It's the easiest way to install and update the extension.

+## Usage
+To edit the company info, go to `Site -> Settings -> Company Info` in the Pagekit admin area.

 ## Documentation
 To access the saved data, you just echo the `$params` array in your theme.
 Since `$params` is an array, you have to specify the key of the data you want.